 The data contained within an S-102 file consists of two distinct data types.
-The first layer is the S102_Tracking_List and is defined as a single dimensional array of nodes.
+The first layer is the S102_TrackingListCoverage and is defined as a single dimensional array of nodes.
 Each of the nodes, within this array, contains five data values.
 The first and last two values in the array are stored as a 4-byte integers the remaining value is stored as a 4-byte floating point.
 The total size of each node with therefore is 20 bytes.

-The second layer is the S102_Grid and is defined as a two-dimensional array of nodes containing bathymetric data.
-Each of the nodes within this array contains two data values (S102Elevation and S102Uncertainty).
+The second layer is the S102BathymetryCoverage and is defined as a two-dimensional array of nodes containing bathymetric data.
+Each of the nodes within this array contains two data values (elevation and uncertainty).
 Both values are stored as a 4-byte floating point.
 The total size of each node will therefore be 8 bytes.